What Does a Registered Nurse Do? Your 2024 Career Guide

 Registered nurses work in various settings to provide medical care for patients and support physicians.
 Learn more about this highly in-demand job.

-Three nurses, two female and one male all wearing blue scrubs, smile in a hospital.
+[Featured image] Three nurses wearing blue scrubs, smile in a hospital.

 Registered nurses (RNs) provide patient care and support other medical professionals, such as physicians, as they work to improve patient outcomes.
 Given India’s nursing shortage and the need to add more than four million nurses by 2024, this profession remains in high demand [1].
 Because of that demand, those who complete nursing programs can usually count on competitive wages and job security.